This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Church of The Most Sacred Heart of Our Lord in Zizkov

-After the fun experience at Vytopna Railway Restaurant, take the tram to explore Zizkov, an off-the-beaten-path neighbourhood with fashionable restaurants and bars.
+Take the public transport to explore Zizkov, an off-the-beaten-path neighbourhood with fashionable restaurants and bars.

 This image shows the interior of the Zizkov Church.